 - Listen: Give them the space to express their views.
 When you really listens to your children, without interrupting, it gives them a chance to sort out their ideas.
 When you put down the phone, stop doing everything but listening to them, it tells them they are loved and valued.
 It calms them down, it reassures more than any words of advice.
 This excerpt When I ask you to listen summarises it beautifully.
 Print it out and re-read it daily.

 - Trust: The more I work with people with problems, the more I realise that they have the potential to solve them.
 What people need most is someone who believes in them and really listens to them.
 We all make mistakes, that’s how we grow.
 We cannot take away our children’s fear, or make the world perfect for them.
 All we can do is trust and “hold a space” for them to find their own solutions.
-Heather Plett’s article, holding-space-for-others gives 8 tips.
+Heather Plett’s website and book are a great resource.

 Wings: Moving Out